Ethic41/ethic41.github.io/docs/_posts/2023-06-01-learning-foundry.md

 The output of the build can be found in the `out` folder.

-To test your code, you write all your tests (more on how to write test later) in the `test` folder and run:
+To test your code, you write all your tests (more on how to write tests later) in the `test` folder and run:

 ```bash
 forge test
 ```

 So far we've learned to use `forge` to initialize, build and test our contract (at least the default one).
-Next we will dive deeper into Foundry to see what it has to offer.
+Next, we will dive deeper into Foundry to see what it has to offer.

 ### VSCode Setup

-Since we will be writing a lot of code in later sections it makes sense to setup VSCode.
-Add the following configuration into `.vscode/setting.json` file:
+Since we will be writing a lot of code in later sections it makes sense to set up VSCode.
+Add the following configuration to the `.vscode/setting.json` file:

 ```json
 {